-From PBS Kids they recommend starting early with storytime.
+PBS Kids recommend starting early with storytime.
 To read often, read the pictures, and to take a minute and talk about the story, to ask each other questions about it.
-They go onto say, “the more words that are in a child’s language world, the more words they will learn, and the stronger their language skills are when they reach kindergarten, the more prepared they are to be able to read, and the better they read, the more likely they will graduate from high school”
+They go on to say, “the more words that are in a child’s language world, the more words they will learn, and the stronger their language skills are when they reach kindergarten, the more prepared they are to be able to read, and the better they read, the more likely they will graduate from high school”

 What to read?